-Students eligible for tuition fee and maintenance support from Student Loans Company who are not in receipt of a student loan
+Students who have chosen not to apply for tuition fee and maintenance loan support from the Student Loans Company

-1.3 Some students for personal reasons, such as religious grounds and other specific reasons, may not claim a student loan.
-Dependent upon individual circumstances these students may be eligible to access the Learning Support Fund.
-NHSBSA Student Services will handle such cases directly with the
+1.3 Some students may decide not claim a student loan either on religious grounds or for other personal reasons.
+Depending upon individual circumstances, these students may still be eligible to access the Learning Support Fund.